tarun2001sharma/OffPolicy-Enhancements-DDPG-BC-finetune-SAC/README.md

 ## Environment and Setup

 The environment is a modified goal-reaching task conforming to the OpenAI Gym API.
 Key modifications include a fixed episode length (50) and modified reward functions.
-The repository is structured to work with the provided `conda_env.yml` and the modified `particle-envs`.
+This repository is structured to work with the provided `conda_env.yml` and the modified `particle-envs`.

 ---